Learn how to handle a hyperactive child at home! Use these 3 natural ways and 20 simple activities to calm your toddler, 4-year-old, or older child.

-Use sensory bins – Might be best to try this after some structured movement time, but many kids will become very attentive and focused on exploring different textures, often for longer than they’ll do other activities.
+Use sensory bins – This is best to try after some structured movement time, but many kids will become very attentive and focused while exploring different textures.
 Head over to my list of sensory bins for ideas and how to make them educational too.

 Pile the couch cushions on the floor – All kids love this, but it’s especially perfect for toddlers.
 The climbing and jumping will meet their sensory needs.

 Now you have a plan for how to deal with a hyperactive child or toddler!
 But, there’s a potential danger that can sabotage your efforts…